Features · What you get

 It carries forward what you tell it — and what it figures out.

 Your goal race.
 Your kid's soccer Saturdays.
 The knee that flared up last August.
-The conversation you had three weeks ago.
+What you tell the coach doesn't just sit in chat history — it becomes a rule every future rebuild has to respect.
 Most chatbots forget you the moment the tab closes.
 This one builds context the way a real coach does — across months, not turns.

 It actually knows you.